 Knowing that inspired me to put together a post sharing all the things you need to grab during your third trimester so that you can ensure breastfeeding success!

-In my own breastfeeding journey, I began to work on my own breast milk supply during the last few weeks of pregnancy and I seriously feel it helped me increase my milk supply quickly once the baby arrived.
+In my breastfeeding journey, I began to work on my breast milk supply during the last few weeks of pregnancy and I seriously feel it helped me increase my milk supply quickly once the baby arrived.

 There are a few different things that you need to have on hand, ready to go before you give birth.

 Speaking of birth, if you’re planning to have a natural birth then you NEED to check out this class!
-I personally had unexpected natural births and if I had taken this course before I would’ve been much more prepared.
+I had unexpected natural births and if I had taken this course before I would’ve been much more prepared.

 Okay, let’s check out the top 6 most important things to have on hand during your third trimester to help boost your milk supply quickly once your baby arrives!